mmbase/mmbase-oldimport/contributions/CMSContainer/overview_generator/readme.txt

 The first is generating a jar including all dependencies;
-   run it with the command "maven gen:single" locate to CMSContainer/overview_generator/target,we'll find a jar generated This jar file is executable,wo can run it with "java -jar jarfilename configfilePath [workfolder] [outputpath]"
+   run it with the command "maven gen:single" locate to CMSContainer/overview_generator/target,we'll find a jar generated This jar file is executable,we can run it with "java -jar jarfilename configfilePath [workfolder] [outputpath]"

    configfilePath:  absolute path ,the file included urls of cvs and svn ; e.g.  D:/project/cmsc/CMSContainer/overview_generator/config.sample.properties
       workfolder :  the path that the source code,checked out , will be put . e.g. d:/